 The Eco Patch

-We are currently working with innovative local architects Märraum on designs for a school farm and outdoor learning classroom.
+Designed by innovative local architects Märraum our school farm opened its doors for September 2021.
 ‘The Eco Patch’, as it has been named, will inject new life into learning outdoors.
-The development includes a new classroom and miniature smallholding with chickens, ducks, pigs, and other small animals.
+The development includes a new outdoor learning classroom and miniature smallholding with pigs, chickens, ducks and other small animals.

 The Eco-Patch is a pathfinder.
-It will be an inspirational space which joins up the delivery of complimentary programmes for animal care, outdoor learning, health and wellbeing, and environmental education in order to maximise the learning potential of our environment and our pupils.
+It is intended to be an inspirational space which joins up the delivery of complimentary programmes for animal care, outdoor learning, health and wellbeing, and environmental education in order to maximise the learning potential of our environment and our pupils.
 The building has been designed with a sustainable ethos in mind in both materiality and form.
-There will be timber decking around the new buildings and raised beds for planting.